MohammadAbuShams/ENCS3340-AI-Project2/README.md

 ## Dataset

 The dataset, `spambase.csv`, contains 4601 examples.
 Each example has 58 attributes (57 features and 1 label).
 The label is `1` for spam and `0` for not spam.

-More information about the dataset can be found [here](https://archive.ics.uci.edu/dataset/94/spambase).

 ### Functions